 Hokkaido: Sapporo and surrounding areas

-- Noboribetsu Onsen Flower Tunnel – This is a flower tunnel stretching 8 kilometers, set in one of Japan’s hot spring resorts.
+Hokkaido is made for road trips and excursions outside the city, so make sure to allot a couple of days to visit these other spots.
+Visit Matsumae, a castle town in the southernmost part of Hokkaido with plenty of historical sites and landmarks.
+Make sure to feast on seafood while there.
+Visit also the Goryukaku Park in Hakodate, and the Noboribetsu Onsen Flower Tunnel – a flower tunnel stretching 8 kilometers, set in one of Japan’s hot spring resorts.
 It’s great for a driving trip, and of course, stay a while and dip in on one of the onsens (public baths).

-- Shizunai Nijukken Road – This is a Hokkaido heritage site and the cherry blossoms along the road are said to be the best row of cherry trees in Japan.
+Drive through the Shizunai Nijukken Road, a Hokkaido heritage site with cherry blossoms along the road said to be the best row of cherry trees in Japan.
 Expect a bit of a traffic jam when you do go here, so start early.
 The area is also home to many horse farms so you might want to check those out as well.

-- Seiryuji Temple (Nemuro) – The cherry blossoms in Nemuro are the last to bloom in Japan, so it’s perfect for latecomers who would still like a glimpse of the ephemeral cherry blossoms (annual averages are May 16-22).
+Lastly, visit the Seiryuji Temple in Nemuro if you’re coming late to Hokkaido.
+The cherry blossoms in Nemuro are the last to bloom in Japan, so it’s perfect for latecomers who would still like a glimpse of the ephemeral cherry blossoms (annual averages are May 16-22).

 Map: Where to see the cherry blossoms in Japan